-My own story is a crazy-quilt of wonder and loss: growing up in a war zone (Israel/Palestine), hopscotching between cultures, and finally coming to terms with life as an artist, sensitive person, and woman who struggles with the pain of this world, and works for healing.
+My story is a crazy-quilt of wonder and loss: growing up in a war zone (Israel/Palestine), hopscotching between cultures, and finally coming to terms with life as an artist and woman who struggles with the pain of this world, and works for healing.

-I have a BA International Relations and Education from American University in Washington DC, and an MSc in Philosophy & Public Policy from the London School of Economics.
+I have a BA International Relations & Education from American University in Washington DC, and an MS in Philosophy & Public Policy from the London School of Economics.

-I give workshops on voice and poetry to people of all ages.
+I give workshops on freeing the voice through poetry to people of all ages.